Programming is not for computers.

 Considering these strengths and the importance of aligning learning objectives and learning activities, we’ve focused on redesigning the introductory programming course around just-in-time teaching and pair (or group) programming.
 Online courses benefit from additional points of contact with student, so we adapted best practices on Humanizing Online Teaching and Building Rapport to Improve Retention and Success in Online Classes.
 Teaching assistants have been pivotal in reaching students.
 Videos of the just-in-time teaching are recorded based on the discussions that we have in class.
 (Loom has been a great help in streamlining the entire process.)

 For assessment, we dropped all high-stakes exams.
 Our weeklong programming assignments have typically had stringent anti-collaboration policies, so they’re now appropriately renamed “take-home assessments” reflecting their role in the curriculum.
 Two-stage quizzes with recovery and resubmission opportunities is an interesting but currently untested idea that will be implemented next time to reintroduce some of the assessment lost due to removing in-person exams.
-In the grand scheme of things, these are still mostly baby steps, but steps nonetheless, towards critical programming language learning.
+In the grand scheme of things, these are still mostly baby steps, but steps nonetheless, toward critical programming language learning.

 As for pedagogy, I shared the following with students on the first day of class.